Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: EXPERIMENTS

 \subsection{Training Details}

 To optimize Eq. (\ref{eq:loss}), we use the Adam \cite{Kingma:2015} with an initial learning rate of $10^{-4}$ and weight decay of $0.01$.
 We train for 80 epochs on 2 NVIDIA A40 GPUs in parallel, with a batch size of 120.
 The learning rate decays by half at epochs 30, 50, and 65.
-More training details can be found in the supplementary material.